Best Blockchain Indexers (Updated for 2026): Real-Time Web3 Data & Subgraphs

 These factors separate production-grade infrastructure from developer tooling.

-Indexer Best For Query Interfaces Latency Chain Support Hosting
+Indexer Best For Query Interfaces Typical Latency Chain Support Hosting Model Chain-Head Freshness

-Ormi Real-time, high-throughput apps GraphQL, REST Sub-30ms 70+ Managed
+Ormi Real-time, high-throughput production apps GraphQL, REST, SQL Sub-30ms 70+ Managed Stays at tip of chain

-The Graph Standardized subgraphs and ecosystem-driven indexing GraphQL Varying 40+ Decentralized
+The Graph Standardized subgraphs and ecosystem tooling GraphQL Few hundred ms 40+ Decentralized / Managed Not tip of chain

-Covalent Wallets and multi-chain data REST APIs Several hundred ms 100+ Managed
+Covalent Wallets and multi-chain data access REST APIs Hundreds of ms 100+ Managed No

 • Best overall blockchain indexer for real-time apps: Ormi